-Eating Richly is the lovechild of the freakishly frugal foodie Diana Johnson, and the wonderfully weird web-implementer Eric Johnson.
-In their first year of marriage they made only $13,000.
-With just $100 budgeted each month for food, they still managed to eat foods rich in nutrition and flavor without feeling limited by finances.
-Their desire is to help everyone learn from their experiences, and recognize that being poor doesn’t have to mean eating poorly.
-Eric and Diana live in Auburn, WA with their sweet baby Corban, bunny Chloe, German Shepherd Phurba, Siamese mix Haldir, and
+Eating Richly Even When You’re Broke is the lovechild of a frugal foodie (that’s me Diana Johnson!), and a wonderful web implementer (my handsome hubby Eric Johnson).
+In our first year of marriage we made only $13,000.
+With just $100 budgeted each month for food, we still managed to eat foods rich in nutrition and flavor without feeling limited by finances.
+Year after year, through job changes and growing our family, we continue to learn about healthy eating on a budget.

 Diana Johnson is a professional recipe developer, food photographer, freelance writer and cooking instructor.
 Her passion for cooking started at age 2 when she would put random items in the oven to see what came out edible.
 Fortunately, her mother saw this as promising and encouraged Diana to help in daily meal preparations as well as creating menus for a variety of parties.

 But at age 20, after losing her job, Diana had just $1-2 a day for food and began the fast food diet, eating off of the dollar menu.
 After a year of unhealthy eating she began to discover the art of cooking with very little money, and started taking her $7-10 a week to the grocery store.
 You can learn more about Diana’s journey in her post “How I Learned To Cook With No Money”.